Iratus: Lord of the Dead

 Iratus: Lord of the Dead is a tactical role-playing game developed by Unfrozen and published in 2020 by Daedalic Entertainment for Microsoft Windows, macOS, and Linux.

 Gameplay

-Players take the tole of Iratus, a necromancer who desires to raise hordes of undead and escape from a dungeon.
+Players take the role of Iratus, a necromancer who desires to raise hordes of undead and escape from a dungeon.
 Iratus works his way up from the bottom of the dungeon to the surface.
 He starts able to create simple creatures, such as skeletons and zombies, from defeated foes.
 As he gains power, more complicated creatures become possible, such as banshees and vampires.
 The creatures gain experience in combat and special abilities are unlocked as they gain experience.
 Combat uses turn-based tactics and is viewed from the side, as in Darkest Dungeon.
 Heroes attacked in combat can be driven insane, at which point they may flee, turn against their teammates, or become more difficult to kill.

 Development

 The combat in Iratus was inspired by Darkest Dungeon, and the central concept of playing an evil character came from Dungeon Keeper.
 For other gameplay elements, the developers cited Slay the Spire and Disciples II.
 The artwork was inspired by Heroes of Might and Magic V, "The Demon Seated", Dungeon Keeper, and the works of H. P. Lovecraft.
 The game was successfully crowdfunded in June 2018, entered early access in July 2019, and was released on April 24, 2020.
 The DLC Wrath of the Necromancer was released on October 28, 2020, and adds another dungeon level, more creatures, and new items.